iag-geo/concord/README.md

 _e.g.
 100% of postcode 3126 fits within the Boroondara LGA.
 However, only ~46% of postcode 3127 fits within that LGA (see image above)._

 A high average concordance indicates your data can be converted to the new boundary reliability.
 The lower the concordance the more inaccurate the data conversion may be.

+Concordances only work when going from a smaller boundary to a similar sized or larger one.
+This is evidenced in the table below.

 | from                     | to                       | concordance | avg error       |
 |:-------------------------| :----------------------- | ----------: |----------------:|